nerun/php-directory-indexer/README.md

   - `index.php` — is the main file and, technically, that's all you need.
   - `index_theme.php` — is the default icon theme: it includes icons for many different file extensions. it' a copy of Linux Mint-Y 16 pixels mimetypes icons.
 Folder is Mint-Y-Sand.
 If you do not use this file, the index will load just 2 icons: unknown file type and a folder, extracted from Apache Fancyindex.
 By default this file is not listed by the indexer.
   - `background.jpg` — if not used the background will be white.
 By default this file is not listed by the indexer.
-  - `icon base64 encoder.php` — it's a tool to easy encode icons to base64, the format used in index_theme.
-By default this file _is listed_ by the indexer.
+  - `icon_encoder.php` — it's a tool to easy encode icons to base64, the format used in index_theme.
+By default this file is not listed by the indexer.
 Open it, select an image, encode it, and read instructions.

 Put the files you wish inside your folder.